shullgroup/rheoQCM/README.md

 ## Using UI with QCM-D Data

 * Export the QCM-D data as .xlsx file. column names: t(s), delf1, delg1, delf3, delg3, ...
 The time column name could also be time(s).
-* Start the UI and from the manu bar select `File>Import QCM-D data` will import the QCM-D data and save a .h5 file with the same name in * the same folder.
-This will save all the calculated property data for the future using.
+* Start the UI and from the menu bar and select `File>Import QCM-D data`.
+This will import the QCM-D data and save a .h5 file with the same name in * the same folder.
+This will save all the calculated property data for future use.
 * Now the UI can display your data and do the analysis the same as the data generated with the UI.
-* Don't forget save the data when you finish the calculation.
+* Don't forget to save the data when you finish the calculation.
-* Click export to exprot a .xlsx file with all the data in it.
+* Click export to export a .xlsx file with all the data in it.

 ## Using Analysis Code for Mat File